MyPillow CEO Mike Lindell sues Jan. 6 panel over subpoena for phone records - NewsBreak

 MyPillow CEO Mike Lindell sues Jan.
 6 panel over subpoena for phone records

-The lawsuit, filed in the U.S. District Court of Minnesota, is the latest legal action filed by allies of former President Trump against the Democrat-led panel as it seeks to collect records of communications related to the insurrection and events leading up to it.
+The lawsuit , filed in the U.S. District Court of Minnesota, is the latest legal action filed by allies of former President Donal d Trump against the Democrat-led panel as it seeks to collect records of communications related to the insurrection and events leading up to it.

-Lindell's suit says the House select committee issued Verizon a subpoena for all of his records of communication on a designated cellphone number between Nov.
+Lindell’s suit says the House select committee issued Verizon a subpoena for all Lindell’s records of communication on a designated cell phone number between Nov.
 1, 2020, and Jan.
 31, 2021.
 Wednesday was the deadline to file a challenge in court before Verizon would comply with the request, it said.

-Lindell is arguing that the subpoena violates his First Amendment and Fourth Amendment rights.
-The lawsuit also claims individual members of the select committee “acted without authority because they were not validly organized as a House committee” under the rules of the House.
+Lindell is arguing that the subpoena violates his First and Fourth Amendment rights.
+The lawsuit also claims individual members of the select committee “acted without authority because they were not validly organized as a House committee” under the Rules of the House.4th resident of Florida retirement haven The Villages arrested for voter fraud

 The lawsuit falsely asserts that Reps.
-Liz Cheney (Wyo.) and Adam Kinzinger (Ill.), the only two Republicans on the panel, were “removed from the Republican Caucus” and therefore “have no legitimate power to issue enforceable subpoenas.”
+Liz Cheney (R-Wyo.) and Adam Kinzinger (R-Ill.), the only two Republicans on the panel, were “removed from the Republican Caucus,” and therefore “have no legitimate power to issue enforceable subpoenas.”
 The lawsuit then points to two House rules focusing on standing committees and party membership.

 Cheney and Kinzinger, however, are both still members of the Republican Party and the House Republican caucus.